- Degrees Offered

 A Bachelor’s degree is required for admission to the Masters program; a Masters degree is generally required for admission to the Doctoral program, although direct admission of exceptional students with a Bachelor’s degree is possible.
 If previous training was not in geography, students may be required to complete courses to eliminate deficiencies.
 Applicants must have a minimum grade point average in all academic subjects of 2.75 (on a 4.0 scale) and acceptable scores on the Graduate Record Entrance Exam (G.R.E.).
 Three current letters of recommendation, preferably from academic referees, must be sent directly to the Geography Department.
 Departmental policy is to admit students into degree programs starting in the Fall semester only, because of the inherent disadvantages to students entering the program at other times.

 Although students are admitted based on their interest in a specific graduate program, admissions is handled by the Graduate School.
-You may wish to consult the Graduate School web site for further information on the admissions process.
-The graduate school application is filled out online.
+You may wish to consult the Graduate School’s Admissions website for further information on the admissions process.
+The UW System Admission Application is filled out online.

 Students’ Advisory Committees